ldv-klever/klever/docs/tutorial.rst

 Then you will be automatically redirected to a *job tree* page presented in the following sections.

+..
+Make screenshots using width of 1096 pixels.
+Height can vary depending on the screenshot content.
 .. _tutorial_signing_in:
 .. figure:: ./media/tutorial/signing-in.png